Episode 265

 Law enforcement narrowed the suspect down quickly with the help of hundreds of tips from the community and NASA's million-dollar visor technology.

-As if all that wasn't enough of a jumpstart on this case, The suspect's own brother contacted law enforcement to say the exact same thing everyone else had said.
+As if all that wasn't enough of a jump start on this case, the suspect's own brother contacted law enforcement to say the exact same thing everyone else had said.

 I recognized that guy.

 You called in a couple of days ago, right?
+No, not a couple of days ago, probably yesterday.
+It was yesterday.

 Okay.

-what led to your call and what you saw or what you observed or what?
+going.
+But can you tell us about what, you know, what led to your call and what you saw or what you observed or what?

+It's not that I observed anything.
 It's just the picture is, I mean,

+amazingly close.
 I mean, it's, you know, it looks just like my brother.

 Okay.